joynatalie/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. Prints the lowercase alphabet in reverse.
 8. Prints all the numbers of base 16 in lowercase.
 9. Prints all possible combinations of single digit numbers.
+11. Prints all possible combinations of 3 different digits, in ascending order, separated by a comma followed by a space.